-2.12 The development potential for housing will be calculated using a mixed methods approach.
-The starting point for numbers will be based on existing policies set out in each authority's adopted local plan.
+2.12 The indicative development potential for housing will be calculated using a mixed methods approach .
+As advised in the national PPG the starting point for numbers will be based on locally determined existing policies set out in each authority's adopted local plan.
 Figure 2.2 sets out the relevant policies in detail.